-UTMs are one of the oldest tools in the book for digital marketing.
-But, they are still the top way for marketers to get a high-level scope of where their website traffic comes from and how they can improve their marketing efforts to drive growth.
+UTMs are one of the oldest tools in the book for digital marketing and are crucial to improving upon your marketing strategy.
+They are the best way for marketers to understand where their website traffic comes from and how teams can improve their marketing efforts to drive growth.

 A UTM, or “Urchin tracking module,” is a set of parameters added to the URL of a webpage to help identify which campaign helped attract a visitor to that page.
 Developed by the Urchin Software Company (acquired by Google in 2005), the UTM is the blueprint and predecessor of what we know as Google Analytics today.